 Our contractor was able to confirm that the chunk of wall in the middle wasn’t load bearing so we removed the bifold doors and he removed that wall and reframed the opening to create one long space.
 In lieu of doors, I added a long, thin rod and lightweight curtains and dressed up the inside of the closet with acrylic rods and {this wallpaper}:

 I know that closet curtains aren’t for everyone (and honestly I was initially hesitant to add them since I wasn’t sure how I’d like them) but I ended up loving both the look and the functionality of our new closet.
-You can get sources and read more details about adding curtains to transform our closet in {this post} and get other ideas for transforming the look of your closets in {this post}.
+You can get sources and read more details about using curtains instead of closet doors and get other ideas for transforming the look of your closets in my post on closet door ideas.

 11. Create Stylish Storage Space With Floating Shelves